Jamaican Maroon religion: Cosmology

-According to the faith a supreme deity named Yankipong rules the cosmos and is generally unconcerned with human life.
+According to the faith a supreme deity named Nyan-ko-Pong rules the cosmos and is generally unconcerned with human life.
 Below Yankipong exists ancestor spirits called "duppies", "jumbies" or "bigiman".
 These spirits have hierarchies of their own and can be communicated with by humans so their powers can be used for worldly matters.
 The matter of spirits and their influence on Earth is considered to be Obeah (although the use of that specific term is controversial and some instead call it "science").
 It is believed that the omnipotent god "Yankipong" is the Jamaican Maroon's conception of the omnipotent god Nyame from Akan religion.
 Other Akan deities are reported to have been recognized like Asase Yaa and Epo.
 The Akan based word "Kumfu" was used for the total spiritual system and understanding of the world.

 Practices

 A priest of the religion is referred to as a "kumfu-man".
-The word "kumfu" itself has its origins Twi language.
+The word "kumfu" itself has its origins in the Twi language.

 Ceremonies are involved in Jamaican Maroon religion but no worship of the god Yankipong is practiced, unlike in traditional Akan religion.
 An important ceremony of the religion is the Kromanti dance which involves the direction of a "fete-man" (ritual specialist) and the sacrifice of an animal to the pakit (ancestral spirit).
 The purpose of the dance is for participants to be possessed by ancestral spirits.
 The Jamaican Maroon Creole language is used during the Kromanti dance ceremony when addressing people possessed by old Maroon ancestors.